EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

          \frac{\text{VARref}}{\text{Capref}}
       \right)^{\text{var\_exp}}

-   Capref is decided by the modeller before filling the input data files
+   Capref is decided by the modeller before filling the input data files.

 MaxCapacityAddition
-   represents the maximum addition to installed capacity per technology, region, year
+   represents the maximum addition of installed capacity per technology, region, year.

 MaxCapacityGrowth
-   represents the maximum growth in capacity as a fraction of the installed capacity per technology, region, year
+   represents the maximum growth in capacity as a fraction of the installed capacity per technology, region and year.

 TotalCapacityLimit
-   represents the total capacity limit per technology, region, year
+   represents the total capacity limit per technology, region and year.

 TechnicalLife
-   represents the number of years when a technology operates before decommissioning
+   represents the number of years that a technology operates before it is decommissioned.

 UtilizationFactor
-   is the number of operating hours of a process over maximum number of hours in a year
+   is the number of operating hours of a process over the maximum number of hours in a year.

 ScalingSize
-   represents the minimum size of a technology to be installed
+   represents the minimum size of a technology to be installed.

 efficiency
-   is calculated as the ration between the total output commodities and the input commodities
+   is calculated as the ratio between the total output commodities and the input commodities.

 AvailabiliyYear
-   defines the starting year of a technology; for example the value equals 1/0 when a technology would or would not be available
+   defines the starting year of a technology; for example the value equals 1 when a technology would be available or 0 when a technology would not be available.

 Type
-   defines the type of a technology
+   defines the type of a technology.

 Fuel
-   defines the fuel used by a technology
+   defines the fuel used by a technology.

 EndUse
-   defines the end use of a technology
+   defines the end use of a technology.

 InterestRate
-   is the technology interest rate
+   is the technology interest rate.

 Agent_0, ..., Agent_N
-   represent the allocation of the initial capacity to the each agent
+   represent the allocation of the initial capacity to the each agent.

 The input data has to be provided for the base year.
 Additional years within the time framework of the overall simulation can be defined.
-In this case, MUSE would interpolate ghe values between the provided periods and assume a constant value afterwards.
+In this case, MUSE would interpolate the values between the provided periods and assume a constant value afterwards.